emilyedalton/sequelizedBurger/README.md

-# burger
+ # sequelizedBurger
 [Burger](https://stormy-mountain-12270.herokuapp.com/) is a data-persistient, full stack application utilizing an MVC architecture and CRUD functionalities.
-Internal representations of the application's data are handled in a homegrown ORM and the handlebars view engine is used to present that information to the user.
+Internal representations of the application's data are handled using sequelize models and the handlebars view engine is used to present that information to the user.

 ## CRUD